gcarrascohuertas/electrochemical_ORR_procesing_autolab/README.md

 # Overview

 ORR reaction is one of the most important of all electrochemical reactions.
-Unfortunately, experimental research of this reaction is really complicated due to lack of standarization and processing data time involved.
+Unfortunately, experimental research of this reaction is really complicated due to lack of standardization and processing data time involved.

-This project aim to provide quick-tools developed in Python for ORR data treatment.
-These tools are based on data adquisition recomendations described in scientific article (doi https://doi.org/10.1007/s12678-017-0378-6).
+This project aims to provide quick-tools developed in Python for ORR data treatment.
+These tools are based on data acquisition recommendations described in scientific article  (doi https://doi.org/10.1007/s12678-017-0378-6).
 Main tools consist in obtain following parameters:

 - Stacked plots associated to nitrogen analysis.